microsoft/azure-spring-apps-training/08-build-a-spring-cloud-gateway/README.md

 ## Test the project in the cloud

 - Go to "App Management" in your Azure Spring Cloud cluster.
   - Verify that `gateway` has a `Discovery status` which says `UP(1),DOWN(0)`.
-This shows that it is correctly registered in Eureka.
+This shows that it is correctly registered in the Spring Cloud Service Registry.
   - Select `gateway` to have more information on the microservice.
 - Copy/paste the public URL that is provided (there is a "Test Endpoint" like for microservices, but the gateway is directly exposed on the Internet, so let's use this).

-As the gateway is connected to Eureka, it should have automatically opened routes to the available microservices, with URL paths in the form of `/MICROSERVICE-ID/**`:
+As the gateway is connected to the Spring Cloud Service Registry, it should have automatically opened routes to the available microservices, with URL paths in the form of `/MICROSERVICE-ID/**`:

 - Test the `city-service` microservice endpoint by doing: `curl https://XXXXXXXX.azureapps.io/CITY-SERVICE/cities` (replacing XXXXXXXX by the name of your gateway)
 - Test the `weather-service` microservice endpoint by doing: `curl 'https://XXXXXXXX.azureapps.io/WEATHER-SERVICE/weather/city?name=Paris%2C%20France'` (replacing XXXXXXXX by the name of your gateway)